borisbaldassari/my-ggi-board/README.md

 ## Usage

-1. Create a new, empty project in a GitLab instance.
+1. Create a new, empty project in a GitLab instance. // OR clone the my-ggi-board repository / project.
 2. Create an access token (Project settings > Access Tokens) with the `api` privilege and with role `Maintainer`.
 3. Edit the file in `conf/ggi_deployment.json`, and set the variables `gitlab_url`, `gitlab_project`, `gitlab_token`.
 4. Run the deploy script: `python3 scripts/ggi_deploy.py --activities --board`.